 You deserve an intellectually stimulating environment that encourages open thought and professional growth.
-Whether you are an AMFT, ASW or PCCI.
-Clinical ASW supervision is a place where you can get the support you need.
+Whether you are an AMFT, ASW, or PCCI, clinical supervision is a place where you can get the support you need.

 The goal of supervision is to increase your clinical acumen and skill, and my job is to ensure that you receive a rich and collaborative environment to do so.
 We create a plan to establish your professional objectives, determine what skills will help you reach them, and go from there.

-The California Board of Behavioral Sciences Board Examination is broad and covers what each LPCC, LCSW, and MFT should know.
+The ASWB Examination is broad and covers what each LPCC, LCSW, and MFT should know.
 Therefore, we review each aspect consistently in the clinical ASW supervision groups.
-When it’s crunch time, you will ‘study team’ of other associates to depend on.
+When it’s crunch time, you will have your ‘study team’ of other associates to depend on.

 FAQS: Online Clinical ASW Supervision

 Am I able to receive MFT – LPCC – LCSW intern supervision via videoconferencing?

 Per the California Board of Behavioral Sciences, if you work for a non-profit charity you can obtain your MFT, LPCC, and ASW supervision online.
 In addition, governmental entities, colleges, universities, and most schools meet these criteria.

 How do I know that my Clinical supervision is confidential and follows HIPAA regulations?

 As with all clinical ASW supervision, each member signs a letter of the agreement establishing confidentiality in group sessions, with the exception of mandated reporting.
 Sessions will be held through VSee, a video conferencing platform designed specifically for HIPAA compliant sessions.
 VSee is free for interns to download and use.

 How much does ASW supervision cost?